leahelha/terrain-linear-regression-resampling/README.md

 python3 reg_class.py
 ```

-it will be on the synthized dataset (made from the _Franke function_).
+the analysis and plotting will be on the synthized dataset (made from the _Franke function_).

 The files **cross_val.py** and **cross_val_debug.py** were created for developing and debugging the cross validation code in **reg_class.py** and are irrelevant for the analysis.
 However to run the other resampling method, _bootstrap_, you need to run: